YoLinux LDAP Tutorial: Deploying OpenLDAP

 Amazon.com

-book image "Understanding LDAP" - IBM-Redbooks
+book image "Understanding LDAP - Design and Implementation" - IBM-Redbooks

 Heinz Johner, Larry Brown, Franz-Stefan Hinner, Wolfgang Reis, Johan Westman